Gcenx/CrossOver-fixes/README.md

 # CrossOver-fixes

-Heres a quick fix for macOS Ventura 13.3 until CW pushes a new update.
+Heres a quick fix for macOS Ventura 13.3 until CodeWeaver provide a new release.

 - Download the attached archive
 - Open Terminal and run the following command